Stone-r1/CPP-GUIDE/lesson_3 - loops/Solutions.md

 The idea is pretty straightforward, so there's no need to explain.

 ### Brute Force Idea
 We traverse every cell in the 10×10 grid.
-If it's an 'X', we determine which ring it lies in based on its distance from the edge and add the corresponding score.
+If it's an 'X', we determine which ring it belongs to by how far away it is from the edge and add the corresponding score.

 ### Why Brute Force Works
-Unlike most brute-force methods, this one works efficiently due to the small, fixed size (10×10) of the grid and the limited number of test cases.
-It's clean, direct, and effective.
+This one in contrast to most brute-force ones is efficient due to the small, fixed (10×10) grid size and restricted test cases.
+It is short, straightforward, and gets the job done.

 ### Key Idea
-Each position on the target belongs to a ring (1 to 5) based on how far it is from the edge, and each 'X' earns points equal to its ring number.
+Each location on the target is in a ring (1 to 5) based on how close it is to the edge, and each 'X' is worth points equal to its ring number.

 ### Efficiency
 Each test case runs in constant time due to the fixed grid size.
 This solution scales effortlessly even for the maximum of 1000 test cases.